leads-project/leads_query-engine/README.rst

   ssh -L 8080:127.0.0.1:8080  -L 44323:127.0.0.1:44323 -F ssh_config leads-saltmaster

+  # TODO: put to upstart script
+  # now to go
+  cd ~/vector/app/
+  # to make it running even if you log out
+  tmux new -n leads_vector
+  python -m SimpleHTTPServer 8080

 Now, open your browser and type *127.0.0.1*.
 You should a set of graphs for basic metrics.
 It is very good way to watch over experiments.

 Useful info